 64 credit hours

-The most qualified applicants from the May interviews can receive early admission decision.
-Early application is encouraged, however they do accept applications on a rolling basis.
+The most qualified applicants from the May interviews can receive an early admission decision.
+Early application is encouraged however, they do accept applications on a rolling basis.
 All applicants are considered until all spots are filled.

 For the 2015 interview season, candidates accepted into the new class had an average undergraduate GPA of 3.6, GRE of 307 (verbal + quantitative), ICU experience of 2.5 years, and RN experience of 3 years.